jemin777/ojava7.0/README.md

   which is  invented by  wilmix jemin  j  at  year  2013 in  java ,DOTWEB3.0.
 This   two  versions  of  JAVA  (Jdk1.8,jdk1.7)  failed  that  is  using  JAD  decompiler  we  can
 easily  take   the  source   code..
 But using oakjava7  we  can't take the code.
-JAVA7.0  will  replace Python programming language  in  Datascience  and  machine learning.
 We  felt   thanks  to my  best  friends  venkat  friend ,  github ,  and  all  for  their   support..